Dozens dead in clash with Libyan militiamen in Tripoli

 Zeidan was himself briefly abducted in October by a militia group on the government payroll.

-(Additional reporting by Ahmed Tolba in Cairo; Writing by Patrick Markey and Ulf Laessing; Editing by Kevin Liffey)
+(Additional reporting by Feras Bosalum, Hani Amara and Ahmed Tolba in Cairo; Writing by Patrick Markey and Ulf Laessing; Editing by Kevin Liffey and Jackie Frank)